8+ Popular Magento Alternatives & Competitors in 2023

 1. Magento is quite pricey.

-Magento often goes with big budgets.
+Compared to other alternatives, Magento often goes with big budgets.
 Obviously, the product you select will decide how much your Magento license will cost you.
 Magento Open Source is technically free to install from the Magento website, but that won’t include your total cost of ownership.
 You will need to pay for all the design and improvement fees to run your site, along with constant costs for all hosting, enhancements, e-commerce security, and design fees.

 Magento Commerce costs vary from $23,000 to $125,000 per year, based on the size and complexity of your online store.
 Magento Commerce Cloud is way more costly, with sources indicating it can vary from $40,000 to $190,000.

 A lot of businesses do not have enough budgets to spend each year on Magento and instead need to use resources on other integral areas of their operations.
+As a result, they consider finding a Magento 2 alternative as an ideal solution to solve their monetary problem.

 2. Magento requires a large amount of dev time.